 In 2019, Tarkett published a white paper (Designing for Dementia) following a study to explore and better understand the impact of design on the well-being of elderly people and on the importance of understanding the problems posed by ageing, both with and without dementia.
-Furthermore, Tarkett in the UK adopted the Virtual Reality Empathy Platform (VR-EP), a tool endorsed by the leading experts in dementia design, which provides an evidence-based dementia filter enabling architects, building or interior designers to create homely and familiar environments that could reduce accidents, lessen anxiety and help those living with dementia live more independent lives by better understanding how color, contrast, texture and material play a key role.
+Furthermore, Tarkett in the UK adopted the Virtual Reality Empathy Platform (VR-EP), a tool endorsed by the leading experts in dementia design, which provides an evidence-based dementia filter enabling architects, building or interior designers to create homely and familiar environments that could reduce accidents, lessen anxiety and help those living with demential play a key role.
 Already in 2012, Tarkett carried out a scientific study involving doctors and Alzheimer's specialists, to analyze the sensory and psychological impact of flooring on patient quality of life.
 In addition to hygiene, safety and other regulatory aspects, the patterns and colors of flooring provoked emotions that can stimulate or calm patients with Alzheimer's disease, thereby helping to better manage the effects of the disease.
-Flooring also influences the biological rhythms and acoustic comfort of patients1.
+Flooring also influences the biological rhythms and acoustic comfort of patients.